-Lockdown has given many of us the opportunity to get round to things that we’ve put off for years.
+Lockdown has given us the opportunity to get round to things that we’ve put off for years.
 Hence this website for One for the Wall.
-Getting this stuff together – audio files, photos and graphics – and reviewing it has been an emotional experience.

-Although the band is playing new material, a lot of the songs presented here go back to our early days in the late 70s and early 80s.
-We were young in those days.
-Of course we didn’t see ourselves as particularly young: Andrew and Colin were 23 when the band came together.
-(Now we are 65, and still in decent health.)
-What comes across is that – despite the lack of money and industry support – we were ambitious, and excited to be recording in a studio up in Banbury Road that Andy and Pete Hancock built themselves from scratch!
-We were intellectuals and perfectionists (living in Oxford, that was hardly surprising) and not very interested in serving up stuff people already knew.
-We made it hard for ourselves, because the audience was presented with a repertoire that was, for the most part, completely unfamiliar and, with a few exceptions, not really dance music.
+Despite a lack of money and industry support we were ambitious, and excited to be recording in a studio in Banbury Road that Andy and our housemate Peter “Three degrees” Hancock built from scratch!
+We were intellectuals and perfectionists (in Oxford, hardly surprising) and not very interested in serving up stuff people already knew.
+We made it hard for ourselves, because the audience was presented with a repertoire that was, for the most part, unfamiliar and, with a few exceptions, not music to dance to.
 We did have our fans, but you could call it a select group.

-Then Jo went to London to start a job and got married.
+Then Jo went to London to start a job, then got married.
 It took more than three decades to get her back!